s-a-c-1-8/E-Commerce-Backend/Readme.md

 - The project follows a modular structure to enhance maintainability and scalability.
 - Database queries were optimized and tested using **PostgreSQL** tools.
 - API documentation was generated using **Swagger** for better developer collaboration.
+- File uploads were integrated and tested using **Cloudinary** for seamless media management.